ESP32 Dev board Pinout, Specifications, datasheet and Schematic

 • HSPI_CS0 (GPIO15)

-EN stands for Enable, this pin is a 3.3 V regulator enable pin.
-When this is pulled LOW it resets the micro-controller.
+EN stands for Enable; this is a 3.3 V regulator enable pin.
+When this is pulled LOW, is a 3.3 V regulator enable pin.
+When this is pulled LOW, it resets the microcontroller.

 ESP32 Board PINOUT with 36 pins